This is the article about the website that hosts this article, and how it is assembled.

 augroup END

-However, I do concede that in writing all of this down it does feel like I'm a crazy person, but perhaps that's just the hidden cost for a tiny slice of perfection.
+However, I do concede that in writing all of this down it does feel like I'm a crazy person, but at least it is now somewhat well documented (the code, not the minutae of my sanity).